fx-project-OS/fx-project-Open-Source/DOC/README.txt

 DESCRIPTION:

-   This folder contains two subfolders with PDF documentations t help you install fx-project Open Source:
+   This folder contains two subfolders with PDF documentations to help you install fx-project Open Source:
    - The german documentation is in the subfolder "DEUTSCH"
    - The english documentation is in the subfolder "ENGLISH"